Department: Foreign Language

 Building: C 207S

-Robert Jones, Associate Professor of Foreign Language and Humanities, began his career at FM in 1999.
+Robert Jones, Professor of Foreign Language and Humanities, began his career at FM in 1999.
 His course offerings include French, German, Spanish, Welsh, Linguistics (a course he created and teaches live and online), and World Literature.

 He has served on several campus committees including Academic Standards, Assessment, Middles States Steering, and Strategic Planning.
 He was a founding member and co-chair of the William Barto Memorial Lecture Series, he serves on the Land Use Committee of the Foundation and the 50th Anniversary Celebration Committee, to name a few.
 He founded and Chaired the Honors Program Committee and served as the first Senate Chair for the College Senate from its inception in 2009 until 2013.